 The only problem now is breaking the text.
 To avoid this, select the link, and, under Typography, choose No for the Line breaking property.

 # Navbar block

-Usually, it might be not easy to move around things into small blocks, so remember, in that case, it's much easier to move things in the Layers panel (left sidebar)
+It may be difficult to move elements into small blocks, so remember, in that case, it is much easier to move elements into the Layers panel (left sidebar).

-Almost all the blocks have this set of styling categories
+Almost all the blocks have this set of styling categories:

 - Padding top/Padding bottom - 15px